Hum Tehray Gunahgaar

+It got highest TRP of 8.6 and average TRPs in 5s range.
+It become the third highest rated Pakistani Drama of all time in terms of TRP after Humsafar (9.8 TRP) and Aasmanon Pay Likha (8.7 TRP).

 Outline

 Gunehgaar is the story of a successful businessman Zakaria, his kind and cancer-stricken wife Aisha, their kids and two adopted children.
 Zakaria's adopted son Ramal Ali is in love with Malaika and on Malaika's father's insistence, the couple secretly gets married.
 Owing to her deteriorating condition, Aisha takes some decisions for her children which bring major upheavals in their lives.